Soapy Massage in Bangkok: The Complete Guide

 The typical soapy massage price in Bangkok falls between 2,000 and 4,000 THB per session:

-- 2,000-2,500 THB: Entry-level pricing at decent but no-frills venues.
-Expect a clean room, working jacuzzi, and a standard session.
+Decent but no-frills venues.
+Clean room, working jacuzzi, standard session.
 Good for first-timers who want to try soapy massage without a big commitment.

-- 3,500-4,000+ THB: Premium tier.
 Larger rooms, VIP options, longer sessions, and top-rated therapists.
-Some legacy Bangkok soapy massage establishments charge at this level and deliver accordingly.
+Some legacy Bangkok establishments charge at this level and deliver accordingly.

 Tipping is customary.
 Budget 300 to 500 THB for a standard tip, more if the service was outstanding.
 Hand tips directly to your therapist.